 Advances in component technology continue to push improvements in SWaP – size, weight, and power.
 As processors (CPUs, GPUs, and SoCs) evolve from handling gigabytes to teraflops of data, designers must balance performance with power efficiency and thermal management.

-Many embedded systems use fanless cooling, relying on heat spreaders and heatsinks to dissipate heat through conduction.
+Embedded systems most often use fanless cooling by relying on heat spreaders and heatsinks to dissipate heat through conduction.
 Fanless designs improve reliability, reduce maintenance, and perform well in harsh environments.
 Active cooling—via fans or liquid‑cooling loops—may still be necessary for higher‑performance processors that generate more heat in compact spaces.
 As processing demands grow, more creative thermal solutions are becoming common.